aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 **Lab #1: Building and Deploying DC1**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In this lab you will configure DC1 using AVD and then deploy DC1 using CloudVision
+In this lab you will configure DC1 using AVD, and then deploy DC1 using CloudVision.
+First we will generate the configuration using AVD, push that configuration to CloudVision using AVD, then deploy that configuration to the devices using CloudVision.

 |

-basic
-#. **Open CloudVision from your initial Lab page**
+#. **Open CloudVision (CVP) from your initial Lab page**

     .. warning:: CloudVision can take 10-15 minutes to boot after initial lab deployment